-Do you have chronic pain that your doctors can’t explain?
+Do you have chronic pain your doctors can’t explain?
 Does it feel like you are buckling underneath the stress in your mind and focusing on the task at hand is difficult?

 Your physical health is another tool that your body uses to show you are on the wrong path.
 Our body takes the uncertainty and subconscious thoughts we have and tries to get our attention.

 Your body doesn’t just use physical symptoms, but mental ones as well.
 If you have felt like you are more anxious lately, it is likely coming from fear.

 These things are often scary and deter you from correcting the course you are currently taking.

 You are experiencing an insatiable need for change

 Most days, I enjoyed it, but about a year ago, something happened to me.
 I read an article about acedia, and I recognized some symptoms in myself (they sound a lot like walking the wrong path).

 The concept of joy feels elusive

 Not moments of happiness, or a sense of mediocrity, but real unadulterated pleasure?
-If the answer is no, then the next question to ask yourself is what brings you joy?
+If the answer is no, then the next question to ask yourself is, what brings you joy?

-I find joy in writing things that may help and inspire others.
-I find joy in assisting people realize their true potential.
+Assisting people on their quest to realize their true potential thrills me.
 The kind of joy that brings you peace deep in your soul is the meaning of life.

 If you don’t know what brings you joy, then explore the opportunities around you and don’t be afraid of encountering some near misses.
-If you find yourself with a million reasons why you can’t do something, dig deeper and find out the real reason why you are hesitant to try.
+If you find yourself with a million reasons you can’t do something, dig deeper and find out the real reason you are hesitant to try.

 Is it fear of failure?
 Are you afraid that you might succeed and everything about your life will change?

 You feel like everything is against you, and it was one roadblock after another

-Sometimes, the universe gives up subtly and smacks you with a two by four.
+Sometimes, the universe gives up subtly and smacks you with a two-by-four.
 It feels like the more effort you put in to make something work, the more things go wrong.

-Chaos seem to run rampant despite your careful planning and repeated attempts to right the ship.
+Chaos seems to run rampant despite your careful planning and repeated attempts to right the ship.
 These are all ways that the universe uses to encourage you to jump off the hamster wheel.